JorgePerez1907/CS-420-Final-Project/README.md

 This is the repository for my CS 420 Final Project with the esteemed Professor Dominic Dabish.
 I've created a simple esoteric language that is set up like writing a very short, badly formatted story.
 I wanted to make this better but the power is out all over the town I live in and could not access the code I had going in progress, so I started over.
+Besides that, you can use "python Parser.py Story.txt" in your command prompt or terminal in VSCode to run the program.